 - Coconut milk with chili paste

 - Vegan teriyaki sauce

 Make your sauce before you begin chopping vegetables, so it’ll be ready to go the moment your stir-fry is finished.

 Cutting up Vegetables

 Here’s a case where a picture is worth a thousand words.
-The vegetables shown below have been chopped at the ideal size for a stir-fry.
+The raw vegetables shown below were chopped at the ideal size for a stir-fry.

 The point of stir-frying is to sear the vegetables with high heat.
-If the vegetables have been chopped at the right size, the interiors will be cooked perfectly.
-But chop the vegetables too coarsely—especially dense vegetables like potatoes—and it won’t be possible to cook them through.
+If you chop the vegetables at the right size, they’ll be seared on the outside and tender on the inside.
+But chop the vegetables too coarsely—especially dense vegetables like potatoes—and they won’t be sufficiently cooked through.
 Chop them too finely and the insides will be mushy.

 Since bok-choy is one of the best vegetables for stir-fries, it’s worth mentioning here that it’s worth treating the white bottoms and the leafy green tops as if they’re separate vegetables.
 When chopping bok-choy, separate the white bottoms from the green tops, and add the white bottoms to your stir-fry about mid-way through, and the green tops at the very end.

-You’ll want to chop about ? more vegetables than you intend to serve, since your vegetables will shrink down at least 30 percent during cooking—and your greens will shrink down more than 90 percent.
+You’ll want to chop substantially more vegetables, measured by volume, than you intend to serve, since your vegetables will shrink down at least 30 percent during cooking—and your greens will shrink down more than 90 percent.